Representation of Hamilton-Jacobi equation in optimal control theory with unbounded control set: Abstract

 \section{Abstract}

 In this paper we study the existence of sufficiently regular representations of Hamilton-Jacobi equations in the optimal control theory with unbounded control set.
 We use a new method to construct representations for a wide class of Hamiltonians.
 This class is wider than any constructed before, because we do not require Legendre-Fenchel conjugates of Hamiltonians to be bounded.
 However, in this case we obtain representations with unbounded control set.
-We apply the obtained results to study regularities of value functions and the invariance property for tubes. \\ \bf{\scshape Keywords.} Hamilton-Jacobi equations, representations of Hamiltonians, optimal control \\ theory, parameterization of set-valued maps, convex analysis.
+We apply the obtained results to study regularities of value functions and correlations between variational and optimal control problems. \\ \bf{\scshape Keywords.} Hamilton-Jacobi equations, representations of Hamiltonians, optimal control \\ theory, parametrization of set-valued maps, convex analysis.

 \bf{\scshape Mathematics Subject Classification.} 26E25, 49L25, 34A60, 46N10.

 { {\scshape Arkadiusz Misztela} }{ {\scshape Representations of Hamiltonians}}